Borys Hmyria: World War II

-Biography

-Hmyria was born in 1903 in Lebedin, Kharkov Governorate, Russian Empire (today part of Ukraine).
-He remained in Poltava during World War II where he performed for the Germans.
-This kind of behavior was considered collaboration with the enemy by Soviet authorities.
-Hmyria would have been imprisoned and executed had it not been for Joseph Stalin's intervention.
-Hmyria's partner, Valentina Ishchenko, was exiled to Vorkuta in the Komi ASSR.
+Later career

+Following the war, Hmyria performed at the Kiev Opera Theatre until a dispute with the conductor over his use of tempo rubato (or slightly speeding up or slowing down the rhythm of a track rather than keeping to the beat).
+He considered rubato a core creative principle in his works, but his dispute with the conductor escalated into a public accusation that he was lowering the quality of productions for the theatre.
+The theatre management declined to intervene in the dispute, so Hmyria proposed his own transfer to pension status and to only appear at the theatre as a guest artist.

 He died in Kiev in 1969.
+Following his death, the Melodiya label distributed his pressings worldwide.

+Style

+Hmyria was considered both a basso cantante and a basso profondo, which was rare. his range allowed him to sing bass, baritone, and some tenor roles simultaneously.
+This was best seen in his performances of Taras Bulba, where he sang both the bass role of Taras and the tenor role of Andriy.

 Friendship with Shostakovich

 Hmyria was a friend of Dmitri Shostakovich and often performed his Five Romances on Verses by Yevgeny Dolmatovsky in concert, although their friendship came under strain because of mutual perceived slights and their contrasting personalities.

 During the summer of 1962, Shostakovich was completing his Thirteenth Symphony; the bass soloist part had been composed with Hmyria's voice in mind.
 The singer was reluctant to commit accepting the responsibility of singing the premiere performance, despite the composer's repeated urging.
 On August 15, Hmyria declined the assignment citing his objections to Yevtushenko's verses, but attended the premiere performance on December 18.
 After the concert, Hmyria wrote: "This evening I listened to Shostakovich's Thirteenth Symphony.
 My greatest impressions: 'Babi Yar,' 'In the Shop.'"